Installing NVIDIA GPU Drivers on SUSE Linux Micro

 transactional-update shell

-session, add an additional package repository from NVIDIA.
-This allows us to pull in additional utilities, for example,nvidia-smi
+session, add a package repository from NVIDIA.
+This allows pulling in additional utilities, for example,nvidia-smi

 .transactional update #